-Embracing Diversity & Inclusion and Respect for Human Rights
+Embracing Diversity & Inclusion

-We respect human rights and proactively take advantage of diversity in our business.
+Fundamental Approach We proactively take advantage of diversity in our business.
 We aim to foster a workplace in which all employees can make the best use of their abilities.

-《Results in FY2021》 Ratio of female managers: 22.4%
+《Results in FY2022》●Ratio of female managers: 21.5%